Skip to content

 For a full local election, national election and/or referendum, you will also be able to find this information by entering your postcode on the Where do I vote website.

-Remember to read your ballot paper carefully as you may be able to vote for more than one person.
+Once you receive your ballot paper, please read it carefully as you may be able to vote for more than one person.

 There is no dress code when visiting the polling station and it is OK to wear garments that might obscure your face: for instance, hoodies or the niqab, but please bear in mind that you will need to remove any face coverings so that staff can verify your identity as part of the requirements for Voter ID, however.